 SAIC Graduate Admissions

 Questions?
 Contact the Admissions office at 312.629.6100, 800.232.7242 or email@example.com.

 SAIC is located in the heart of downtown Chicago, easily accessible from many of the city's historic and diverse neighborhoods.
 The Residence Life office staff can serve as a resource to you as you seek off-campus housing.

-Residence Life has also created the Off Campus Housing Guide for your convenience.
-This guide will walk you through the ins and outs of apartment searching in the city of Chicago.
+Residence Life has also created the off-campus housing guide for your convenience.
+This guide will walk you through the ins and outs of apartment searching within the city of Chicago.
 The guide also provides a number of important phone numbers and other contact information for essential utilities such as Commonwealth Edison and People's Gas.

 Housing invitation offers are sent on a weekly, rolling basis to admitted students.
 Your invitation letter provides your username and password information for the Residence Life Application site.